Eclipsedclaw/GRAMS/README.md

 # Geant-simulation
-For GFP simulation in GAPS
+For GFP simulation in GAPS.
+This is the toy model case